 He received an email from the challenger bank asking him to resubmit his ID because it had expired.
 Aware that these emails can be dangerous, he searched for a Revolut number on Google and called the number provided to confirm its authenticity.

 The person he spoke to said he could confirm his identity digitally there and then.
-Confident that he had called the right number and was speaking to a Revolut adviser, he was transferred to a manager called Brian Baker and told to download a remote-access tool called TeamViewer QuickSupport.
+Confident that he had called the right number and was speaking to a Revolut adviser, he was transferred to a manager called Brian Baker and told to download a called TeamViewer QuickSupport.

 This tool gave them access to his mobile phone, on the understanding that they needed to verify his account transfer limits using a dummy account within his Revolut app.
 Ultimately, the scammers transferred a total of £7,938 out of his account.

 We advised the victim to ask for these unauthorised transactions to be refunded.
 After investigating the incident, Revolut has reimbursed him in full.

 Which? is concerned that there have been at least two incidents of scam Google ads targeting Revolut users in such a short period of time.

 We've asked Google if the latest ad has been been removed and whether it has proactively checked for similar scam ads trying to trick Revolut users.
 It has not yet responded to our questions.